Brandon Novak: Influence

 Novak and his battles with addiction influenced a number of songs.

 In a 2006 episode of Loveline with Dr. Drew, lead vocalist of HIM, Ville Valo confirmed their song "Killing Loneliness" was inspired by Novak who blamed his heroin addiction on a need to, "kill the loneliness."

 Bam Margera's band Fuckface Unstoppable produced two songs heavily featuring Novak.
 "Moonshine", where in the chorus Margera sings about Novak and the music video begins with a naked Novak throwing a fit outside of a gas station.

 In 2013, Margera also developed the song "Till the Wheels Fal Alf".
 The music video opens with Novak intoxicated on the phone and ends with a naked Novak being dragged out of a building.
 The song contains lyrics alluding to Novak's addiction to pills.

 In 2017, the band Black Haze released a song titled "Dreamseller", as an ode to Novak's nickname.
 The music video contains videos of Novak pre-sobriety.

+In April 2023, Brandon Novak became affiliated with Redemption Addiction Treatment Center, located in Wilmington, Delaware.
+He actively answers incoming calls and helps those that struggle with substance use disorder.